nlawira/nlawira/README.md

 </a>

 ## 🚀 About Me
-I am a Chemical & Biomolecular Engineering graduate from Nanyang Technological University, passionate about data analysis, software engineering, and programming!
+I am an engineering graduate from Nanyang Technological University, passionate about data analysis, software engineering, and programming!
 I am always looking to enhance my skills in these fields by taking online courses and putting them into practice by initiating projects and showcasing them on my GitHub profile!
 Please refer to the repositories under the `Pinned` section for those I showcase!

 - 🏫 I am a graduate from **Nanyang Technological University (Singapore)** with **Honours (Highest Distinction)** and **Dean's List for Academic Year 2023-2024!**
 - ✏️ I’m currently working on **New Projects** (coming soon)!